 Entrance Examination Requirement (MCAT)

-The Medical College Admission Test (MCAT) is a computer-based exam required for admission to both allopathic (M.D.) and osteopathic (D.O.) programs.
+The Medical College Admission Test (MCAT) is a computer-based exam required for admission to both allopathic (MD) and osteopathic (DO) programs.
 The MCAT consists of four sections: Biological and Biochemical Foundations of Living Systems; Chemical and Physical Foundations of Biological Systems; Psychological, Social and Biological Foundations of Behavior; and Critical Analysis and Reasoning Skills.
-We encourage students to spend at least six months preparing for the exam and to take multiple practice exams under timed conditions.
-Khan Academy partners with the AAMC to offer free MCAT preparation online.
+Students should spend at least six months preparing for the exam and to take multiple practice exams under timed conditions.
+Some schools require PREview, a situational judgement test administered by the AAMC.
+The UI College of Medicine does not require the PREview exam.

 Letters of Evaluation/Recommendation